 In total the major requires eleven credits, including a .5 credit tutorial (298j) as part of Junior Seminar.
 Note: 399F and 399B comprise a 1.5 credit course taken over the full senior year.

 - Seven courses at the 200 and 300 levels of which

-Note: The department will give major credit for a semester course in a foreign literature in the original language or for Comparative Literature 200.
-No more than four major credits will be awarded for work done beyond the Tri-College Consortium, whether abroad or in the U.S. Courses taken in the Bryn Mawr English Department and the Swarthmore English Department may also be counted towards the major at Haverford.
+Note: The department will give major credit for one semester course in a foreign literature in the original language or for Comparative Literature 200.
+No more than four major credits will be awarded for work done beyond the Tri- College Consortium, whether abroad or in the U.S. Courses taken in the Bryn Mawr English Department, the Swarthmore English Department, and the U. Penn English Department may also be counted towards the major at Haverford.